mykelalvis/FATESRD/General/Example Stunts.md

 **One Breath:** A true samurai can size up a foe within a single breath.
 You may use your Empathy skill for Assessments and Declarations intended to determine when an opponent or potential opponent will attack you and what their combat skills are like.
 **Disturbingly Insightful:** You always know just what people don't want to hear.
 You may use your Empathy skill to make social attacks intended to unnerve, annoy, and generally mess with people.

 # Endurance

 **Tough as Nails:** You don’t seem to feel pain the way normal people do.
 When an opponent tags or invokes one of your consequences when attacking you in a physical conflict they only receive +1 to their roll.
 If they choose to reroll, you may lock down one of their dice and leave them only 3 to reroll.
 **Inexhaustible Power:** You always have a bit more juice to draw upon.
 You may take two additional mild mental consequences when facing the stress incurred from using Evocation.*
 **Fireproof:** You are incredibly resistant to fire and extreme heat in general.
-You have a natural armour value of 2 against fire.
-This bonus stacks with other sources of armour.
+You have a natural armor value of 2 against fire.
+This bonus stacks with other sources of armor.
 **Effortless Recovery:** You don’t just heal fast.
 You heal easily.
 You take no penalty when erasing a consequence as a supplemental action with a Recovery power.*
 **Was That Supposed To Hurt?:** You are TOUGH.
 You don't avoid attacks, you just take them right.
 You may use your Endurance skill to defend against any physical attack that could plausibly strike you without inflicting a significant injury.
 **Shrug It Off:** You don't bother to dodge; you don't need to.
 When you are attacked in a physical conflict, you may choose to make your defense Mediocre.
-If you do so, roll your Endurance skill and gain armour against that attack equal to the result.
-Armour from this stunt stacks with all other forms of armour.
+If you do so, roll your Endurance skill and gain armor against that attack equal to the result.
+Armor from this stunt stacks with all other forms of armor.
 **The King Still Stands:** You are the king!
 An army of commoners is nothing more than fodder for your sword to cut down.
 When fighting against multiple opponents on your own, you may take two additional mild physical consequences.
 **Toughness Of Mind And Body:** A guy as tough as you has no need to be afraid.
 You may use your Endurance skill to resist fear.
 Always Healthy: You are always healthy.
 Duh.
 Add two to your Endurance skill when using it to defend against poisons and diseases.

 # Fists

 **Patterns:** Martial arts are actually a lot like dancing.
 You may use Fists instead of Performance to demonstrate martial arts moves.